libfive/libfive/README.md

 and consider using [`ninja`](https://ninja-build.org/) for faster builds.

 ### Ubuntu
+As a rule of thumb, `libfive` targets packages available in the latest Ubuntu LTS, (currently 20.04 LTS).
+This is not automatically tested;
+if you find it's not the case, please open an issue.

-#### 18.04 or later
+#### 20.04 or later
-Ubuntu __18.04 or later__ should have all dependencies available through the package manager
+Ubuntu __20.04 or later__ should have all dependencies available through the package manager
 ```
-sudo apt-get install cmake pkg-config libeigen3-dev libpng-dev libboost-all-dev guile-2.2-dev qtbase5-dev
+sudo apt-get install cmake pkg-config libeigen3-dev libpng-dev libboost-all-dev guile-2.2-dev qtbase5-dev python3
 ```
 Omit `guile-2.2-dev` and/or `qtbase5-dev` if you do not want Guile bindings and/or Studio to be built too.